TiNredmc/AlexMod/README.md

 This technique is called "**Field Oriented Control**" or **FOC** for short.
 But the actual FOC requires Close loop feedback for Load compensation.

+For this project.
+This isn't 100% FOC.
+Since there's no feedback, so called **"Open Loop Control"**

-The code I wrote use I2C to communicate between the Master device (Arduino Uno) and Slave device (ATtiny261A) with 7 bit address of **0x30**.
-Master send 2 bytes command.
-First byte is the direction and the second byte is the step count.
+The code I wrote use I2C to communicate between the Master device (Arduino Uno or anything) and Slave device (ATtiny261A) with 7 bit address of **0x30**.
+Master send 3 bytes command.
+First byte is the direction and the rest are step count.

 ```
-[    First Byte      ]   [     Second byte    ]
+[    First Byte      ]   [     Second byte    ]   [     Thrid byte     ]
-7  6  5  4  3  2  1  0   7  6  5  4  3  2  1  0
+7  6  5  4  3  2  1  0   7  6  5  4  3  2  1  0   7  6  5  4  3  2  1  0
-FW BW X  X  X  X  X  X   Step count from 0 - 255
+FW BW X  X  X  X  X  X      Step count from 0 - 65535 (LSB Byte first)
 ```
 FW and BW bit
 -